-Kathryn Lee Colgan is Senior Counsel in Tyson & Mendes’ San Diego office.
-Mrs. Colgan is a nine-year attorney and leads a multi-attorney litigation team in the areas of general liability and employment practices liability.
-Mrs. Colgan specializes in insurance defense, employment defense, medical malpractice, catastrophic accidents, subrogation matters, personal injury, premise liability, business litigation, and contract law.
+Kathryn Lee Colgan is a Partner in Tyson & Mendes’ San Diego and Orange County offices.
+Ms. Colgan is an experienced ten plus year attorney and leads two multi-attorney litigation teams in the areas of general liability and labor and employment practices.
+Ms. Colgan specializes in insurance defense including catastrophic accidents, personal injury, premise liability, business litigation, and some medical malpractice cases and labor and employment defense including wrongful termination, sexual harassment, employment discrimination, retaliation, wage/hour claims, class actions and PAGA representative actions.

-Mrs. Colgan recently second chaired a toxic tort trial in which plaintiff asked for $23 million.
+Ms. Colgan recently second chaired a toxic tort trial in which plaintiff asked for $23 million.
 The jury rendered a defense verdict, determining three companies were not liable for a boy’s birth defects after his mother claimed she was exposed to pesticides.
-Mrs. Colgan also second chaired a trial in traumatic brain injury case where plaintiff was asking for $7.8 million.
+Ms. Colgan also second chaired a trial in traumatic brain injury case where plaintiff was asking for $7.8 million.
 The jury rendered a verdict under both defense 998 Offers to Compromise in the amount of $29,000.00.
-Mrs. Colgan’s employment practices liability experience includes the defense of sexual harassment, wrongful termination, and breach of employment contract matters.
+Ms. Colgan’s employment practices liability experience includes the defense of sexual harassment, wrongful termination, and breach of employment contract matters.
 She successfully drafted and argued Motions for Summary Adjudication on behalf of emergency responder clients in multi-party wrongful death cases.
-In addition, Mrs. Colgan has prepared and argued several Motions to Strike where punitive damages were alleged against business clientele.
-Mrs. Colgan has effectively settled multiple subrogation claims against clients within the policy limits where plaintiff was seeking high value property damage reimbursement.
+In addition, Ms. Colgan has prepared and argued several Motions to Strike where punitive damages were alleged against business clientele.
+Ms. Colgan has effectively settled multiple subrogation claims against clients within the policy limits where plaintiff was seeking high value property damage reimbursement.

-Outside the office, Mrs. Colgan enjoys running, hiking, camping, soccer, beach volleyball, and traveling.
+Outside the office, Ms. Colgan enjoys running, hiking, camping, soccer, beach volleyball, and traveling.

 Currently in California there is a full frontal assault of lawsuits being waged against companies and employers big and small pertaining to ADA compliant websites.
 The most common type of suit being brought is with respect to the lack of proper access for the visually impaired.
 However, any business that is a “public accommodation” must assure its website complies with all disabilities including visual, neurological, hearing, and physical.